brenden-sweetman/portScan/README.md

 # portScan
-A lightweight port scanner with mutil-processing
+A lightweight port scanner with multi-processing